Skip straight to costs, setup types, or next steps.

 - Easier to add sauna alongside

-- May need sun protection for chiller
+- May need shade or cover for chiller in summer

 What Does a Cold Plunge Cost in Australia?